Keewano Unity SDK

 • Every time items are granted (can be multiple times for monthly/daily packages)

-These methods are separated because the purchase event and item grant event may happen at different times:
+These steps are separated because the purchase event and item grant event may happen at different times:

 Common Cases for Separation